Number6App/number6app.github.io/what_do_i_need.md

 Number6 needs a Slack channel in your workspace to post its results back to each day, currently you need to supply the id of that channel:

 - It's recommended to create a new one just for this purpose
-- The simplest way to find the channel id is to log into your workspace through a browser, create a new channel (recommended rather than posting to an existing one) then go to the channel
+- The simplest way to find the channel id is to log into your workspace through a browser then go to the channel
 - the URL will look something like `https://app.slack.com/client/T03QK0277/C03QK207F` the final path parameter is the channel id (C03QK207F in this case)

 [back](./)